The Center for Cosmetic Surgery

 Phone: (303) 951-2100

 Choosing a Surgeon

-When choosing a plastic surgeon in Denver, Colorado, to perform your breast augmentation, liposuction, or facelift, naturally you search for the best.
-If you’re like most people, you talk to others who have had surgery, you research physicians on the Internet, and, when you’re ready, you begin setting up consultations with a chosen few.
+When considering plastic surgery like breast augmentation, liposuction, or a facelift, naturally you search for the best plastic surgeon.
+If you’re like most Denver women and men, you talk to others who have had surgery, you research physicians on the Internet, and, when you’re ready, you begin setting up consultations with a chosen few.

 Don’t stop there.
 It’s critical to give yourself the tools that will enable you to truly understand the background of a prospective surgeon.
 Why?
 Today, there’s no requirement that cosmetic surgery be performed by a doctor who’s actually trained in the discipline.
 In fact, cosmetic procedures of all kinds are offered by current and former dermatologists, gynecologists, and physicians trained in other fields.

 If you’re not careful, you could find yourself being operated on by someone who has had no formal education in plastic surgery and no requirement to prove their knowledge and skill in exams and peer reviews.
 But, with just a small investment of time to learn a few basics, you’ll be in a great position to choose a surgeon who will deliver beautiful results and safeguard your health.

 As you research surgeons, many will say they’re “board certified.”
 Make sure the certification they’re talking about is the one Dr. Wolfe, Dr. Vath, and Dr. Steinwald hold, from the American Board of Plastic Surgery (ABPS).
 This will tell you your physician has a four-year college degree, has a degree from an accredited medical school, has successfully completed a minimum of five years surgical internship and residency, has completed an accredited residency specifically in Plastic and Reconstructive Surgery, has practiced plastic surgery for at least two years, and has passed extensive oral and written exams and peer reviews.